IT Security Awareness Training

 Security training also instructs employees on the proper use of software and hardware as they relate to security matters.
 It teaches them the actions to take when they encounter security breaches or threats.
 Finally, it reinforces why these actions and procedures are necessary for the safety and security of the entire organization, including staff and customers.

-IT security awareness training programs are typically comprised of several different training components, including experiential learning opportunities, review of real-life situations, and policy awareness training.
+A robust IT security awareness training program is typically comprised of several different training components, including experiential learning opportunities, review of real-life situations, and policy awareness training.
+Security training isn’t just a one-time thing – it’s important to review training from time to time and refresh the team when new threats arise.

 Do You Need a Security Awareness Program?

-Security training is critical to the success of a cyber protection program by showing users how to spot a phishing attack.
-Small and medium sized businesses (SMBs) often lack employee training programs like SAT, making them an appealing target for hackers.
+The short answer is yes.
+Security training is critical to the success of a cyber protection program by showing users how to spot a phishing attack and what signs they should look out for.
+Small and medium-sized businesses (SMBs) often lack employee training programs like SAT, making them an appealing target for hackers.
+Information technology security awareness training is well worth the cost if it prevents even one security breach.

 Security Training Facts: